 Opened in 2011, The Liberty Building at the University of Leeds School of Law is a modern architectural masterpiece composed of spun concrete pillars and glass.
 The building’s highly sustainable design was created by architectural firm Broadway Malyan, and is naturally ventilated and filled with light.
-Costing £12 million, the new facility was created to house the school’s rapidly growing program, which was founded in 1899.
+Costing £12 million, the facility was created to house the school’s rapidly growing program, which was founded in 1899.
 The space is intended to promote legal education and research, as well as Leeds’ desire to advance students’ legal education beyond the classroom and into the community.

 4. Southwestern Law School, Bullocks Wilshire

-The Bullocks Wilshire building, and iconic symbol of Los Angeles, was originally built as a luxury department store in 1929.
-The Art Deco style structure was converted in 1997 to a state-of-the-art library and law school for Southwestern Law School.
+The Bullocks Wilshire building, an iconic symbol of Los Angeles, was originally built as a luxury department store in 1929.
+The Art Deco-style structure was converted in 1997 to a state-of-the-art library and law school for Southwestern Law School.
 Designed by Altoon Partners, the renovation maintained many of the building’s period details, while updating renowned architects John and Donald Parkinson’s original design.
 The update includes garden terraces and floor-to-ceiling windows.
 Listed on the National Register of Historic Places in 1978, the Bullocks Wilshire also achieved status as a Los Angeles Historic-Cultural Monument.